meese-os/meeseOS/README.md

 To monitor the logs from your process, run `pm2 monit`.

 To see if the port is already in use, run `netstat -tulpn | grep LISTEN`.
 If you need to free the port, you can likely run `sudo pkill -9 node`.
 Alternatively, you can run the command `sudo fuser -k 8000/tcp` until there is no output, then the port will be guaranteed to be free.

-## TODOs

-- Pinpoint why the GUI occasionally refuses to initialize when testing so I can raise an issue on the OS.js repo